Schr\"odinger equations with smooth measure potential and general measure data: Strong duality solutions to Schr odinger equations

-\begin{remark} Let $u$ be a strong solution to (\ref{eq1.1}).
+\begin{remark} Let $u$ be a strong duality solution to (\ref{eq1.1}).
 Integrating both sides of (\ref{eq4.2s4}) with respect to a smooth measure $\beta$ such that $R|\beta|$ is bounded yields

-In fact, the above formula gives an equivalent definition of a strong solution to (\ref{eq1.1}).
-Furthermore, to get an equivalent definition it suffices to require that (\ref{eq5.3}) is satisfied for any positive Borel function $\beta$ on $E$ (see \cite{KR:JFA}). \end{remark}
+Clearly, the above formula gives an equivalent definition of a strong duality solution to (\ref{eq1.1}).
+In fact this is true if (\ref{eq5.3}) is satisfied merely for any positive Borel function $\beta$ on $E$ such that $R\beta$ is bounded (see \cite{KR:JFA}). \end{remark}

 For a measure $\mu$, we denote by $\mu_{\lfloor E_{\nu}}$ its restriction to the set $E_{\nu}$, where $E_{\nu}$ is defined by (\ref{eq3.1}).